Aerozol/listenbrainz-server/docs/general/data-update-intervals.rst

 If you suspect something has gone very wrong you can also search for tickets, and lodge new tickets, in our `ticket tracker <https://tickets.metabrainz.org/projects/LB>`_.

-[1] Listens via a connected Spotify account may not be submitted immediately, causing a short delay
+*Listens via a connected Spotify account may not be submitted immediately, causing a short delay

-[2] Listen statistics may take longer on the 1st and 15th of each month
+**Listen statistics may take longer on the 1st and 15th of each month

 This complicated schedule is caused by ListenBrainz having a lot of interconnected parts that work at different scales.
 For more details, read on!